felipe-gomez-quezada/felipe-gomez-quezada/README.md

 - Watch anime and TV series 📺
 - Learning about personal finances 💰

+# Personal website

+I'm creating a personal website.
+You can visit it [here](https://felipegomez.dev/).
+If you are curious about how I did something, feel free to check out my [Portfolio repo](https://github.com/felipe-gomez-quezada/Portafolio).

 # LinkedIn

 [![Follow me on LinkedIn](https://img.shields.io/badge/LinkedIn-Sígueme-blue?logo=linkedin&style=for-the-badge)](https://www.linkedin.com/in/felipegomezquezada/)

 I publish frequently about technology, startups and continuous learning 🚀